johntitus/coinsimulator/README.md

 Using historical data from CoinMarketCap, it runs a strategy against each week of data, buying coins.
 At the end of the run, it tells you the value of your holdings.

 **Requires Node.js.**

+## Default Strategy
+Buys the top 50 coins, by market cap, spending a total of $100 each week.
+To change the number of coins or the amount spend, edit `strategies/top50.js` or create your own strategy and call it via the `-s` option below.

 ## Install
 ```